alumik/cail2019/README.md

 We have changed the algorithm to siamese BERT network, instead of the naive BERT model in the original paper.

-The current average accuracy on the test dataset is 0.6821.
+Our current accuracy on the test dataset is 0.6901.